Does Google Trust you? The evolution of Search Engine Optimisation

 So, to end this post, let me give you 3 examples of strategies that do build Trust with search engines:

 1. Publish or be damned!
-By contineously publishing great content you will get linkedin to, reviewed, shared, valued and… found!
+By contineously publishing great content you will get linked to, reviewed, shared, valued and… found!

 2. Become a though leader: Share your knowledge.
 Start blogging.
 Answer questions that people have.
 For instance on Quora.
 When people value your answers, you are building Authority & ultimately Trust.
 Also by search engines.